OpenSourceEconomics/ose-meetup/README.md

 # OpenSourceEconomics Hackathon

-[OpenSourceEconomics](https://nbviewer.jupyter.org/format/slides/github/OpenSourceEconomics/hackathon_material/blob/master/promotion/OSE_promotion.ipynb#/) is thought of as a platform for discussion between students and academic researchers on issues regarding scientific programming.
-To this end, we arrange monthly events, referred to as *hackathons*.
-These meetings provide participants an opportunity to present on and inform themselves about different software solutions, as well as to receive feedback on their current research projects.
-The events usually take place on the third Tuesday of every month at 6pm at the Institute of Applied Microeconomics.
+[OpenSourceEconomics](https://nbviewer.jupyter.org/format/slides/github/OpenSourceEconomics/hackathon_material/blob/master/promotion/OSE_promotion.ipynb#/) is thought of as a platform for discussion with other students and academic researchers on issues regarding scientific programming.
+Therefore we arrange monthly events, referred to as *hackathons*.
+This meetings provide participants an opportunity to present and inform themselves on different software solutions or to receive feedback on their current research projects.
+The event usually takes place on the third Tuesday of a month at 6pm at the Institute of Applied Microeconomics.
 For further questions, please do not hesitate to [contact us](https://join.slack.com/t/oseconomics/shared_invite/enQtNTg3NjA0ODIwNzM3LWYzZTQ2OWJiMDdhMzdlZDVhZmZkZjZiMDU3YmM3MDBmYWE5OGY3M2UzZDY0YTc4NzM3YzA5ZGMzODUyOTczNDc).